 For the message digest that protects the certificate integrity, known-weak signatures or hash functions (such as MD5) MUST NOT be used in new certificates.
-Note that modern hashes, such as SHA-256, are not supported by the majority of OpenSSL versions in use, so SHA1 is currently the only RECOMMENDED value.
+Note that modern hashes, such as SHA-256, are not supported by the majority of OpenSSL versions in use, so SHA-1 is currently the only RECOMMENDED hash.